WesPeacock/simplesite/_posts/2022-04-05-simple-welcome.markdown

 The next two lines should be in different fonts
 * This bullet point is in the default minima font.
 The next point should be in Google Gentium Basic webfont
-* Nɔ́pʋ Gugɛl Gyɛntiam Besɩk wɛbfɔnt wanlɩn ɩ́nɩ.
+* <span class="nkonya">Nɔ́pʋ Gugɛl Gyɛntiam Besɩk wɛbfɔnt wanlɩn ɩ́nɩ.</span>

-That's all for now.
+That's all for this post.